Highlights:

 3. Stop manually tracking data privacy laws.

-Not only is this inefficient, you could miss something important.
-Especially in the privacy incident response space, there is no room or time for operational regression.
-RadarFirst’s Radar Breach Guidance Engine™ is always compliant, with an intelligent engine that applies current global breach regulations to an automated risk assessment.
+Not only is this inefficient, but you could also miss something important.
+Especially in the privacy incident management space, there is no room or time for operational regression.
+The Radar® Breach Guidance Engine is always compliant, with an intelligent engine that applies current global breach regulations to an automated risk assessment.

-4. “Be honest, act with integrity and respect others.”
+4. “Be honest, act with integrity, and respect others.”

 5. Don’t over-notify.